dbactual/thomaspaine-www/content/works/the-forester-s-letters.md

    recourse to foreign assistance."
 When will Cato learn to speak the truth!
    The assistance which we hope for from France is not armies (we want them not) but arms and ammunition.
-We have already received into this province only, near two hundred tons of saltpetre, and gunpowder, besides muskets.
+We have already received into this province only, near two hundred tons of salt-petre, and gunpowder, besides muskets.
    Surely! we may continue to cultivate a useful acquaintance, without such malevolent beings as Cato raising his barbarous slander thereon.
 At *this time* it is not only illiberal, but impolitic, and perhaps dangerous, to be